elkarte/addons/_posts/2015-03-19-Ultimate-Menu.md

 - Dynamic by design -- any menu button can change its text without a problem -- no special code required.

 ## Known issues:
--  Grandchild butons cannot be added using 'before'  or 'after'; not sure how to fix this
+-  Grandchild buttons cannot be added using 'before'  or 'after'; not sure how to fix this

 ## Installation:
 {% include install_std.MD %}